ABilevich/Adventure_SpringBoot_1/README.md

 with @PreDestroy we can specify things to happen once the bean is destroyed

 Note: if the prototype scope is used, we cant access the @PreDestroy lifecycle step, since spring hands the reference to the client after its initialized

+## 1.10 Java Code Config

+1. Create @Configuration class
+2. Define @Bean method to configure the bean
+3. Inject the bean into our controller

+why not just use the @Component?

+Use Case for @Bean
+the main use case is when you cant to make an existing third-party class available to the spring framework.
+You may not have access to the source code of the third-party class, However, you would like to use it as a Spring Bean